 Through its multi-year sponsorship of The Pinnacle Foundation, SHK will once again support a scholar, studying in Victoria, for a commercially oriented degree.

-This scholarship is offered in memory of Clark Walton for students studying architecture, design, planning or visual and creative arts at either TAFE or University level.
+The Clark Walton Scholarship is for a student studying architecture, design, planning or visual and creative arts at either TAFE or university level.

-The Darryl Wilde Pinnacle Scholarship for Marketing studies at an approved tertiary institution.
+The Darryl Wild Scholarship is for a student studying Marketing at an approved tertiary institution.

-The Selig Family Pinnacle Scholarship is a named scholarship open to all Pinnacle Scholarship Applicants.
+The Greg Livingstone Scholarship is open to all Pinnacle scholarship applicants.

 The James Collins & Tony Nelson Scholarship

-The James Collins and Tony Nelson Scholarship for students keen to pursue studies in Science, Digital or Aviation.
+The James Collins and Tony Nelson Scholarship is for a student keen to pursue studies in Science, Digital or Aviation.

 The Reg Holloway Scholarship

-The Reg Holloway Scholarship is named to honour a man who has been a long-term supporter of the LGBTIQ+ community, and is open to a student wishing to pursue a career in music.
+The Reg Holloway Scholarship is open to a student wishing to pursue a career in music.

 The Shelley Argent OAM Scholarship